What's the Best Everyday Supplement for Constipation?

 Finding the right supplement is only half the battle.
 The other half is taking it consistently enough to see real results.
 Creating a simple, repeatable routine is the key to making your new health habits stick.
 It doesn't need to be complicated.
 The goal is to make taking your supplements as automatic as brushing your teeth.
 Let's walk through how to set up a daily plan that fits your life and helps you feel your best.

-The Best Time of Day to Take Your Supplements
+What's the Best Time of Day to Take Your Supplements?

 When you take your supplements can make a big difference in how well they work and how you feel.
 For fiber supplements, timing is crucial.
 It's best to take them with a meal, and you must drink plenty of water throughout the day.
 Without enough water, fiber can actually make constipation worse.
 If you're new to fiber, it's wise to begin with small amounts to let your body adjust and avoid gas or bloating.
 For probiotic supplements, many people find they work best on an empty stomach, like first thing in the morning.
 Magnesium can be taken any time, but some prefer taking it at night to support relaxation and a good night's sleep.